evmcnb/quartz/content/Full/Meningitis.md

 - When in hospital - if <3 months or >50 years = IV ceftriaxone + amox (for listeria cover)
 - Otherwise in **hospital** IV ceftriaxone

 | Organism                                      | Management                                  |
 | --------------------------------------------- | ------------------------------------------- |
 | Meningococcal meningitis                      | IV benzylpenicillin or IV ceftriaxone       |
 | Pneumococcal meningitis                       | IV ceftriaxone                              |
 | Meningitis caused by _Haemophilus influenzae_ | IV ceftriaxone)                             |
 | Meningitis caused by Listeria                 | IV amoxicillin (or ampicillin) + gentamicin |

+Vancomycin should be added if theres a risk of penicillin resistant pneumococcal infection (recent foreign travel or prolonged antibiotic exposure)

 ## Investigations